Sean Porter (cinematographer)

 Sean Porter is an American cinematographer.

-Growing up in Gig Harbor, Washington, he graduated from the University of Washington in 2004.
-He has worked on films such as It Felt Like Love, Kumiko, the Treasure Hunter, and Green Room.

 In 2014, he was listed on Filmmakers "25 New Faces of Independent Film", as well as IndieWires "Cinematographers to Watch" and Complexs "Underrated Cinematographers Poised to Make It Big in 2015".
 In 2015, he was listed on Varietys "10 Cinematographers to Watch".
 In 2024, he became a member of the American Society of Cinematographers.

+Early life

+Growing up in Gig Harbor, Washington, he graduated from the University of Washington in 2004.